DayneSorvisto/mlops-lifecycle-toolkit/README.md

 8. **Machine Learning Operations (MLOps) Workshop**
    - A workshop covering MLOps concepts and practical implementation.
    - [GitHub Repository](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp/06-production)

+## Project Goals:

+- **Open Source Adaptation:** The project serves as a fork of the MLOps Lifecycle Toolkit outlined in the book (contributions could make their way into future editions of the book and serve as documentation for beginners interested in adapting MLOps to data science).
+By making the toolkit open source, the goal is to encourage collaboration and contributions from the broader MLOps community.

+- **Comprehensive List:** The project aims to curate and maintain a comprehensive list of open-source tools spanning various domains within the emerging data science landscape.
+This includes MLOps, data engineering, business intelligence, databases, big data, LLMOps (Large Language Model Operations), and scientific computing and more as they are identified.

+- **Community Contributions:** Emphasizing the collaborative nature of open source, the project welcomes contributions from individuals with diverse backgrounds to build a robust and versatile toolkit that can be used across industries.

+## How to Contribute:

+Contributions to the project are highly encouraged and can take various forms, including but not limited to:

+- **Adding New Tools:** If you know of open-source tools that are valuable for data science, MLOps, or related domains, feel free to add them to the list with a brief description.

+- **Re-organizing code structure:** If you knwo of a better way to organize the code base, or see an outdated piece of code or want to improve on a tutorial please send a PR.

+- **Improving Descriptions:** Help enhance the clarity and informativeness of tool descriptions to make the list even more accessible and useful.

+- **Fixing Errors:** If you spot any inaccuracies or outdated information, please submit corrections to ensure the list remains accurate and up-to-date.

+- **Feedback and Suggestions:** Share your thoughts, ideas, and suggestions on how to improve the project and make it more beneficial for the community.

+## Getting Started:

+To contribute, simply fork the repository, make your changes, and submit a pull request.
+Refer to the [Contributing.md](Contributing.md) file for detailed information on how to contribute to this open-source project.

+Let's collaborate to build a comprehensive and dynamic resource that empowers the data science community!

 # Supporting the project